Christos Albanis (footballer, born 1994): AEK Athens

 In May 2018, Apollon Smyrnis announced the transfer of Albanis to AEK Athens.
 Apollon Smyrnis secured a resale rate of 20%.

 On 14 August 2018, he made his international debut in a 2–1 home win UEFA Champions League Third qualifying round, 2nd leg game against Celtic as a late substitute.

 On 17 March 2019, came off the bench to score a superb late goal which earned AEK Athens a narrow 1–0 away win over rivals Atromitos as AEK Athens cemented their grip on third place.
 It was his first goal with the club in all competitions.

 On 22 January 2020, he scored his first goal for the season, by collecting a stray pass from an opponent in the area, and slid his effort under the goalkeeper in a 3–1 away win against Volos.

 On 16 February 2020, Albanis scored the only goal of the game as AEK Athens triumphed 1–0 against Aris at the Kleanthis Vikelidis Stadium in Thessaloniki, and three days later he scored in a 4–0 home Greek Cup win game against Panetolikos.

 On 7 January 2021, he signed a contract extension, until the summer of 2024.
 On 15 February 2021, he scored in a 4–2 away win against AEL.
 It was his first of the season.
 On 18 April 2021, Albanis sealed a 3–1 home win against Asteras Tripolis.

 On 1 September 2021, Apollon Limassol announces the agreement with AEK for the transfer on a long-season loan until May 2022.

 Andorra

 On 1 September 2022, Albanis switched teams and countries again after agreeing to a one-year loan deal with Segunda División side FC Andorra.
 The following 3 February, he agreed to join the club on a permanent two-year deal, effective the following July; AEK also retained 40% over a future sale.

 In July 2023, however, Albanis suffered a knee injury which sidelined him for the first half of the season, which ended in relegation.
 On 6 July 2024, he renewed his contract until 2027.

 On 22 August 2025, Albanis was loaned to Primera Federación club Gimnàstic de Tarragona, for one year.

+AEL

+On 5 August 2026, Albanis signed for AEL on a free transfer.